 Big Dog Little Dog by P.D.
 Eastman

 Meet best friends Fred (Big Dog) and Ted (Little Dog).
 Though one is big and one is little, and one loves green and one loves red, these pup pals prove that opposites can be the very best of friends.
 My children LOVED this book!
+(I can still recite a lot of it and they’re teenagers.)

 The Very Hungry Caterpillar by Eric Carle